camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03b-variables.html.md

 Variables in their Java object representation are accessible for the following cases:

-* instantiating processes
+* Instantiating processes
-* delivering messages
+* Delivering messages
-* task lifecycle transitions, such as completion or resolution
+* Task lifecycle transitions, such as completion or resolution
-* setting/getting variables from outside
+* Setting/getting variables from outside
-* setting/getting variables in a [Delegate](ref:#process-engine-delegation-code)
+* Setting/getting variables in a [Delegate](ref:#process-engine-delegation-code)
-* expressions in the process model
+* Expressions in the process model
-* scripts in the process model
+* Scripts in the process model
-* (historic) variable queries
+* (Historic) Variable queries

 ## Using the Serialized Value Representation

-Should the classes of custom objects miss on the classpath of the process engine or application that tries to access them, then using the Java object representation will result in a `ClassNotFoundException` or something similar.
+Should the classes of custom objects be missing on the classpath of the process engine or application that tries to access them, then using the Java object representation will result in a `ClassNotFoundException` or something similar.
 To inspect custom object variables in these cases anyway, the serialized representation can be used.
-This representation is closer to how the variable value is persisted in the database and does not rely on non-JDK classes.
+This representation is closer to how the variable value is persisted to the database and does not rely on non-JDK classes.

 ### Retrieving Serialized Variable Values